 Instead, it should encourage it.

-There are several ways you can integrate technology to aid resident physical and mental health, including:
+There are several ways you can utilize integrated senior living technology to aid resident physical and mental health, including:

 - Real time location services (RTLS) – RTLS systems give caregivers and family members peace of mind knowing that residents are safe and accounted for at all times.
 Common uses include: